 Experimental drugs If you take part in a randomised clinical trial that the appropriate ethics committee has approved, we will pay for your stay in hospital and specialist's fees while you are receiving the experimental drug.
 You need to call us before treatment so we can agree costs and cover in writing.
 There may be information we need you to provide before we can agree costs.
 For example, we will need you to provide us with a copy of your trial acceptance forms.
 Other drugs.
-We cover: Bone strengthening drugs such as bisphosphonates or Denosumab Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) Yes.
+We cover: Bone strengthening drugs such as bisphosphonates or Denosumab Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) ✓ Yes.
 They are covered as long as you have them at the same time as you are having chemotherapy or biological therapy to kill cancer cells covered by your policy.
-Drugs for treating conditions secondary to cancer , such as erythropoietin (EPO) ✓ Yes, while you are having chemotherapy that is covered by your policy .
-Out-patient drugs or other drugs that a medical practitioner could prescribe × No. Advanced therapy medicinal products (ATMPs), Cellular and gene therapy products (CGTPs) and Regenerative medicine advanced therapy (RMATs) ✓ Yes We cover a small number of approved ATMPs/CGTPs/RMATs.
-For the current list of ATMPs/CGTPs/RMATs that we cover, please see axaglobalhealthcare.com/advanced-therapies or call us. " see section 4.1 > for more information on advanced therapies
+Drugs for treating conditions secondary to cancer, such as erythropoietin (EPO) ✓ Yes, while you are having chemotherapy that is covered by your policy.
+Out-patient drugs or other drugs that a medical practitioner could prescribe ✓ Yes - covered as part of your overall out-patient drugs and dressings cover.
+Advanced therapy medicinal products (ATMPs), Cellular and gene therapy products (CGTPs) and Regenerative medicine advanced therapy (RMATs) ✓ Yes We cover a small number of approved ATMPs/CGTPs/RMATs.
+For the current list of ATMPs/CGTPs/RMATs that we cover, please see axaglobalhealthcare.com/advanced-therapies or call us. see section 4.1 > Advanced therapies for more information on advanced therapies.

-Radiotherapy Radiotherapy including when it is used to relieve pain √ Yes Proton beam therapy (PBT) ✓ Yes We will pay PBT for: malignant solid cancers in members aged 21 and under central nervous system (brain and spinal cord) cancer chordomas or chondrosarcomas (types of spine cancer) in the base of the skull or cervical spine (neck bones) which have not spread (metastasised) high naso-ethmoid, frontal and sphenoid tumours with base of skull involvement adenoid cystic carcinoma with perineural invasion esthesioneuroblastoma cancer of the iris, ciliary body or choroid parts of the eye (uveal melanoma) which has not spread (metastasised) conjunctival melanoma choroidal haemangioma Accelerated charged particle therapies ✗ No However, there is limited cover for Proton Beam Therapy in the circumstances shown above.
+Radiotherapy Radiotherapy including when it is used to relieve pain ✓ Yes Proton beam therapy (PBT) ✓ Yes We will pay PBT for: malignant solid cancers in members aged 21 and under central nervous system (brain and spinal cord) cancer chordomas or chondrosarcomas (types of spine cancer) in the base of the skull or cervical spine (neck bones) which have not spread (metastasised) high naso-ethmoid, frontal and sphenoid tumours with base of skull involvement adenoid cystic carcinoma with perineural invasion esthesioneuroblastoma cancer of the iris, ciliary body or choroid parts of the eye (uveal melanoma) which has not spread (metastasised) conjunctival melanoma choroidal haemangioma Accelerated charged particle therapies No However, there is limited cover for Proton Beam Therapy in the circumstances shown above.
 Palliative Care to relieve pain or symptoms rather than cure the cancer Yes.
 We will provide cover and support throughout your cancer treatment even if it becomes incurable.
 We cover radiotherapy, chemotherapy and surgery (such as draining fluid or inserting a stent) to relieve pain.
-End of life care End of life care × No
+End of life care End of life care x No Monitoring Follow ups - cover for follow up consultations and reviews for cancer ✓ Yes, so long as you are still a member and have a policy that covers this.
+This is paid from your cover for out-patient treatment.

-Monitoring If I have the optional out-patient cover am I covered?
-If I do not have the optional out-patient cover am I covered?
-Follow ups - cover for follow up consultations and reviews for cancer Yes, so long as you are still a member and have a policy that covers this.
-This is paid from your cover for out-patient treatment. × No Limits Time limits on cancer treatment .
+Limits Time limits on cancer treatment.
 Your policy covers you while you are having treatment to kill cancer cells and for monitoring.
-If you have the out-patient upgrade, your policy also covers monitoring.
-There is a limit of 120 days per this policy . r in-patient admission on Money limits on cancer treatment .
+There is a limit of 120 days per in-patient admission on this policy .
+Money limits on cancer treatment .
 No specific limits- the same rules apply to your cancer treatment as for any other treatment .
 Other cover Stem cell or bone marrow treatment If you plan to donate tissue as a live donor or receive tissue from a live donor, please call us so we can tell you what support we offer.
 We do not cover any related administration costs.
 For example, we will not cover transport costs or the cost of finding a donor.
-See section 4.25 > Organ or tissue donation for more about this √ Yes
+See section 4.25 > Organ or tissue donation for more about this ✓ Yes